puppetlabs/bolt/pre-docs/running_bolt_commands.md

     **Note:** When connecting to Bolt hosts over WinRM that have not configured SSL for port 5986, passing the `--no-ssl` switch is required to connect to the default WinRM port 5985.

 ## Running commands with redirection or pipes

 When you run one-line commands that include redirection or pipes, pass `bash` or another shell as the command.

-Using a shall ensures that the one-liner is run as a single command and that it works correctly with `run-as`.
+Using a shell ensures that the one-liner is run as a single command and that it works correctly with `run-as`.
 For example, instead of `bolt command run "echo foo > /root/foo" --run-as root`, use `bolt command run "bash -c 'echo foo > /root/foo'" --run-as root`.

 ## Run a script on remote nodes